Sustainability

 What We’ve Done So Far

-- Participate in the Banff Ambassador program to educate local staff
+- Discover Banff & its Wildlife offered through the Banff Ambassador training program to educate local staff.

-- Offer 45% discount tours for local residents
+- 45% discount offered on our tours for local residents.

 Further Actions Toward Goals

-- Incorporate the history of Indigenous peoples and the traditional land into all training programs by 2023
+- Incorporate the history of Indigenous peoples and the traditional land on which we operate into training and onboarding programs.

-- Incorporate Indigenous Canada and/or other relevant courses into guide education
+- Incorporate Indigenous Canada and/or other relevant courses into the staff training library for continued education.

-- Join the Banff Access Program to provide experiences to low-income residents by 2022
+- Join the Banff Access Program to provide experiences to low-income residents.

 Our Commitment